-The module supports different types of monitoring ports i.e. Copper, SFP, and XFP.
-The module has 2 ports per segment, which are used for the IPS functionality.
+The module supports different types of monitoring port modules i.e. Copper, SFP, and SFP+, and QSFP+.
+The IPS contains up to 4 modules, with each module containing up to 12 ports, for a maximum of 48 monitoring ports per IPS.
+Each module has up to 6 segments with 2 ports per segment, which are used for the IPS functionality.
 One of the ports in a segment is typically used for the internal protected network while the other port is used for the external unprotected network.
 These ports are used only for the network data that is monitored for intrusion prevention services, and are not associated with any cryptographic processes, keys or CSPs.
 The monitoring ports can never input or output any cryptographic keys, CSPs, or any FIPS-relevant data.
 Thus, these ports cannot affect the security of the module and are excluded from FIPS 140-2 security requirements.